 Submission – The sending of your comp card to a project for submission.

 Supermodel – A famous and/or well-accomplished model, or a celebrity model.

 Tear Sheet – As it sounds it is sheets pulled out of a magazine or publication proving that the model has worked.
 This also applies to photographers.
 With the use of the internet and online publications, the word tear sheet is still used.

 Test – An agreement between the model and photographer to whereby they work for each other on a mutually beneficial basis.

 TF – Trade for Time for.
 A free photoshoot trading talent and time for new images.
 (Time for downloads: TFD, Time for prints: TFP)

-If you would like to add to this list with credits please send us an email.
+If you would like to add to this list please send us an email.

 This glossary is frequently updated as we learn new words or fill in what is missing.